Vascular Plants of North Carolina

 PhenologyFlowering and fruiting April-October.

-IdentificationNo doubt familiar to most naturalists, Common Yarrow stems are mostly 1-2 feet tall, with a terminal, flattish, white inflorescence and alternate, 2-3 times pinnately dissected leaves.
+IdentificationNo doubt familiar to most naturalists, Eastern Yarrow stems are mostly 1-2 feet tall, with a terminal, flattish, white inflorescence and alternate, 2-3 times pinnately dissected leaves.
 The leaves are cut into a pattern that is unique in our flora, even finer than in nearly all ferns, more like a green bird feather.

 Taxonomic CommentsThe Achillea millefolium complex is distributed throughout the Northern Hemisphere and has resisted attempts to classify it.
 Weakley (2018) cites a 2009 publication that splits off North American plants and we follow his lead.
-Though most references consider the species as a non-native one in most of the East, Weakley (2018, 2020) and others consider it native.
+Though most references consider the species as a non-native one in most of the East, Weakley (2018, 2024) and others consider it native.
 Apparently the earliest name for the native entity is A. gracilis Rafinesque; Weakley (2022) now uses this name, instead of A. borealis.

-Other Common Name(s)Common Yarrow, Boreal Yarrow
+Other Common Name(s)Common Yarrow, American Yarrow, Boreal Yarrow

 State RankS5